PerziThomas/DA_Perzi_Ambrosch/source/3_Implementation.md

 ### Sending requests from the frontend
 The requests were initially sent from the frontend by using the Fetch API, but this was later changed to axios, to comply with the company's standards and the existing Drivebox application.\
-Since only basic get and post requests were made, switching from one technology to the other was fairly trivial, as the changes mainly affected property names and object syntax.\
+Since only basic requests were made, switching from one technology to the other was fairly trivial, as the changes mainly affected property names and object syntax.\
 An example comparison between fetch and axios is given in the chapter _Comparison between fetch and axios_.

 Requests for geofences are made once on initial loading of the application.
 A polling solution was considered, but was not implemented, as it would have negatively affected performance.
 Also, it was not seen as necessary to have geofences update in real time, because geofences would normally only be viewed and managed by a single user.\